dapr/docs/daprdocs/content/en/operations/troubleshooting/common_issues.md

 - You may have defined the `NAMESPACE` environment variable locally or deployed your components into a different namespace in Kubernetes.
 Check which namespace your app and the components are deployed to.
 Read [scoping components to one or more applications]({{< ref "component-scopes.md" >}}) for more information.
 - You may have not provided a `--components-path` with the Dapr `run` commands or not placed your components into the default components folder for your OS.
 Read [define a component]({{< ref "get-started-component.md" >}}) for more information.
 - You may have a syntax issue in component YAML file.
 Check your component YAML with the component [YAML samples]({{< ref "components.md" >}}).

+## My dapr service instance is missing an app-id value (MacOS)

+Some organizations will implement software that filters out all UPD traffic, which is what mDNS is based on.
+Mostly commonly, on MacOS, `Microsoft Content Filter` is the culprit.

+In order for mDNS to function properly, ensure `Micorosft Content Filter` is inactive.

+- Open `System Preferences` and select `Network`
+- Locate `Microsoft Content Filter`
+- Click the `...` or or the cogs dropdown depending on your OSX version
+- Select `Make Service Inactive`

+> Some organizations will re-enable the filter from time to time.
+If you repeatedly encounter app-id values missing, first check to see if the filter has been re-enabled before doing more extensive troubleshooting.